Chris-OKeefe/Trail-Log/README.md

 ![Screenshot](/trail-log.py-screen-shot.png?raw=true "Trail Log Screenshot")

+##Skills
+* Created basic Tkinter interface
+* Inputs data to CSV file

 ##To-do
 1. Add some validation for numeric and date fields.
 2. Write additional scripts that calculate total distance for each trail, and total distance by month, year, and to-date.
+3. Use work from 2 to create an online dashboard.
-3. Clean up the GUI, make it look nicer.
+4. Clean up the GUI, make it look nicer.